Howden Minster: History

 There has been a church at Howden since Anglo-Saxon times, and it has always been on the same site.
-Before the Conquest, it was owned by monks from Peterborough Abbey.
+Before the Norman Conquest in 1066, it was owned by monks from Peterborough Abbey.
 But the only remnants from those earlier churches is a Norman corbel table on the east wall of the north transept.

 The bishops of Durham came into possession of the manor of Howden in 1086–7, during the tenure of William de St-Calais (1081–96).
 The town and surrounding area benefited from this connection: the bishops secured a weekly market and four annual fairs for Howden before the 13th century.
 The great income of the parish church meant that it became prebendal in the 1220s, then achieved collegiate status in 1265 or 1267, its income being divided between a college of five, and later six, canons who carried out the daily offices of worship.
 This was the status quo until the English Reformation, when England's chantries and collegiate foundations were abolished and Howden lost its canons and their patronage.
 The see of Durham retained the manor until the 17th century.

 Rebuilding of the church began almost immediately after collegiate status was achieved, and not under a bishop's patronage but that of one of the original canons, John of Howden, chaplain to Eleanor of Provence.
 An aisleless choir was built first, then the crossing and aisled transepts which still stand, along with the first bay of the nave aisle walls.
 John's death in 1272 brought construction to a halt, and the priest was buried in the choir he had funded.
 Probably after a break of several years, the nave was continued westward, the south porch built, and the structure completed with the construction of the west front from c.
 1308.
 During this second phase, the decision was made to introduce a clerestory over the nave arcades; that it was an afterthought is revealed by the former lower roofline above the west crossing arch, and by the squat proportions of the clerestory itself.
 All this was finished by about 1311, judging from both heraldic and stylistic evidence.